MIT-Emerging-Talent/ET6-CDSP-group-22-repo/README.md

 - Port congestion repeatedly emerged as the most consistently relevant variable across models.
 - Compound risk factors (e.g., bad weather + driver fatigue or customs delays + low equipment availability) were more predictive of delivery time deviation than any single factor.
 - Heatmaps and multi-dimensional plots offered clearer insights than raw correlation.
-- These findings align with theories of cascading disruptions and ripple effects described in global supply chain literature (e.g., Jusda, IMF, MIT SCM).
+- These findings align with theories of cascading disruptions and ripple effects described in global supply chain literature.

+> The strongest relationship we found was only 0.0118 between port congestion and delivery time deviation—extremely close to zero.

 ![Figure I: Three techniques outcome](./4_data_analysis/images/figure_3.png)

-*Figure III: A heatmap that illustrates how traffic congestion and port delays interact to worsen delivery deviations.*
+*Figure I: A heatmap that illustrates the correlation between the independent variables and the dependent.*

 ![Heatmap](./4_data_analysis/images/figure_5.jpeg)

-*"Your package is out for delivery.
-Me: the entire day..." — because data can’t fix impatience, but at least now we know why it’s late.*

 ---